kellykohlleffel/Big-Data-Paris-HoL-2025/MET_Media_Entertainment_Audience_Insights/met-lab-guide.md

 ## Overview
 In this 20-minute hands on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **Anthropic Workbench** to integrate an industry specific dataset from a custom REST API into Snowflake.
 You'll then create a **Streamlit (in Snowflake)** application with various tools and dashboards powering key metrics as well as a **Snowflake Cortex AI-driven** feature to drive even deeper analytics, descriptive, and prescriptive insights.

-The Media Entertainment (MET) custom connector should media records from a REST API and load them into a single table called `met_records` in your Snowflake database.
+The Media Entertainment Audience Insights (MET) custom connector should media records from a REST API and load them into a single table called `met_records` in your Snowflake database.
 The connector should deliver detailed information about from social media APIs, customer relationship management systems, and digital analytics platforms.
 It should handle authentication, pagination, error handling, and maintain state between sync runs using a cursor-based approach.

 ## Lab Steps Quick Access